-At Moffitt Cancer Center, the Total Cancer Care® (TCC) research protocol is a way that we can partner with patients and non-Moffitt patients with the goals of using longitudinally collected data and biospecimens to (1) identify the needs of the patient and their families; (2) develop an evidence-based approach to meet those needs; and (3) develop markers to predict need so they can be prevented.
+At Moffitt Cancer Center, the Total Cancer Care® (TCC) research protocol is a way that we can partner with patients and non-Moffitt patients with the goals of using data and biospecimens collected over time to (1) identify the needs of the patient and their families; (2) develop an evidence-based approach to meet those needs; and (3) develop markers to predict need so they can be prevented.

-All Moffitt patients 18 years old and older, regardless of why they are coming to Moffitt, have the opportunity to participate in TCC and contribute to important research.
+All patients 18 years old and older are eligible to participate.
+Research coordinators may visit with patients during their clinic visits to explain the study and then patients decide if they want to participate or they may ask for more information from their doctors or the study team.
 Participation is completely voluntary.
-Research coordinators visit with patients during their clinic visits to explain the study and then patients decide if they want to participate or they may ask for more information from their doctors or the study team.
-Patients can also learn about TCC by going to Moffitt’s Patient Portal.

 Watch this video to learn more about the TCC protocol:

 Scientists are actively using the valuable information to answer many important questions about cancer, such as why treatment may not always have the same outcome in different patients.
 We hope this research can create new ways to personalize treatment and find better ways to prevent and diagnose cancer.
 More than 175,000 patients have enrolled in the Moffitt TCC study since it was launched in 2006.
 Each participant takes us one step closer to the next cancer breakthrough.